Incipiens/Adam-Home-Assistant-Snippets/README.md

 ### Elecrow CrowPanel Advance 7.0-HMI ESP32 AI Display

 This is a voice assistant project that ports the ESP32-S3-BOX-3 ready-made project to the Elecrow CrowPaneL Advance 7.0-HMI ESP32 AI Display.
 It has full wake word and voice functionality.
 The long-term goal is complete feature parity with the ESP32-S3-BOX-3 project.
 It also sends a esphome.tts_uri event to Home Assistant with the URL for the audio response, thanks to the work done by [@formatBCE](https://github.com/formatBCE).
-This assistant is currently a work in progress, and will be detailed on XDA in the future.
+This assistant is currently a work in progress, and has been [documented on XDA](https://www.xda-developers.com/built-google-home-hub-replacement-esp32-display/).
 It requires the S1 and S0 switches to be set to 0, so that both MIC and SPK are enabled.

-There are a number of improvements necessary to make this particular project more user-friendly, such as adding display brightness control and improving the speed of display updates.
-The next update will focus on switching the display to LVGL for better performance.
+There are a number of improvements necessary to make this particular project more user-friendly, such as adding display brightness control.

+### reTerminal E1001 E-Reader Project

+This is an eReader project built using the reTerminal E1001, designed to demonstrate how an ESP32-S3 can be the backbone of a Kindle-esque device.
+It uses the green button to switch between reading mode and regular mode, and the two white buttons move forward and back.

+It's a relatively janky setup that serves to demonstrate how, with a bit more polish, one could build a device like this using ESPHome.
+It pulls from a designated RSS feed and requires the Feedparser integration in Home Assistant.